Spxg/sqlite-wasm-rs/README.md

 Disadvantages
 * Asynchronous initialization is required before using sqlite (because sqlite.wasm needs to be initialized), which is inconvenient to use.
-* The C interface needs to be maintained manually, which is prone to errors.
+* The C interface needs to be added manually, which is prone to errors.
 * Interaction with `sqlite.wasm` requires memory copying and memory management, which affects performance in some scenarios.

 ## Why vendor sqlite-wasm